Ngā Hua / Outcomes

 - alcohol and similar substances, for example kava

-- requests that fit the priorities for the Lottery Minister’s Discretionary Fund, which include:
+The Lottery Community Committee does not fund requests that fit the priorities of the Lottery Minister's Discretionary Fund